How Much Caffeine Should You Have In A Day?

 While there’s nothing wrong with reaching for the coffee pot for a pick-me-up, regularly consuming too much caffeine can pose problems too.

 For example, symptoms of an excessive daily caffeine intake include trouble sleeping, nausea, and increased feelings of anxiety.
-What’s more, suddenly quitting caffeine cold turkey can result in caffeine headaches and difficulties concentrating.
+What’s more, suddenly quitting caffeine can result in caffeine headaches and difficulties concentrating.

 But how much caffeine per day is too much?
 And how long does caffeine withdrawal last?
 In this article, we’ll talk through everything you need to know about your daily caffeine intake.